-This topic highlights only the core changes related to analytical processing (AP) features.
-For a complete list of all feature enhancements and updates in OceanBase Database, see the Release notes.
+This topic lists only the core capability changes related to real-time analytics.
+For more information about the full set of capabilities and iterations of OceanBase Database, see Release Note.

 V4.3.5 BP4